 - Software life cycle management

-- Budgeting, cost control and risk management experience is desirable
+- Budgeting, cost control, and risk management experience.

 - Ask the candidate to address complex hypothetical scenarios that involve technical, organizational and interpersonal challenges

-- Candidates should meet with the full range of prospective colleagues: managers, peers and reports.
-Be sure your staff knows how to conduct an interview.
+- Candidates should meet with the full range of prospective colleagues: managers, peers, and reports (be sure your staff also knows how to conduct an interview)

-Closing the Deal and Retaining Project Managers, Information Technology:
+Closing the Deal and Retaining IT Project Managers

 When it comes to hiring and retaining IT project managers it’s important to sell your company well, while also addressing and being honest about your top candidates’ concerns.